- About SEAS

 What does the application ask for?

-The application asks for biographical information, information about your previous degrees, transcripts, GRE general test scores, a personal statement, and 3 letters of recommendation.
-TOEFL scores are also required for all students whose undergraduate degrees are from institutions where the primary language of instruction was not English.
+The application asks for biographical information, information about your previous eductaional background, transcripts, GRE general test scores, a personal statement, and 3 letters of recommendation.
+TOEFL or IELTS scores are also required for all students whose undergraduate degrees are from institutions where the primary language of instruction was not English.

 How do I find the SM in Data Science degree in the GSAS application system?

-You will find the Data Science master's degree under the listings for Engineering and Applied Sciences.
-On the program selection page choose "Engineering and Applied Sciences" as the program, "Data Science" as the Area of Study, and "S.M." as the degree.
+You will find the Data Science master's degree in the GSAS online applicationunder the listings for Engineering and Applied Sciences.
+On the Degree Program Selection page choose "Engineering and Applied Sciences" as the program, "Data Science" as the Area of Study, and "S.M." as the degree.

 What academic background do I need to apply to the Master of Science in Data Science program?
 Am I eligible to apply to this program if my undergraduate degree is in Economics, Business, or some other non-STEM field?